ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 But does this make sense?
 If the user is niot logged in, I'm not getting any inbestments.
 And if the user i slogged, I can simply access the investments by using the app.

 ### 10: Directory Traversal I - Read (easy)
 During payment, DIBA allows to load a payment slip from the SD-Card.
 This is implemented in an insecure way that allows you to read the content of any file that is accessible by the permissions of the running DIBA app.
+If an attacker gets (temporarily) access to your device, this may allow him to access sensitive information.

 **Goal:** Abuse this functionality to get access to the content of the file *loginPreferences.xml* in the shared preferences of the DIBA app.